Prestwick97/HairSalon/README.md

 # _Hair Salon_

-#### _Ann application that allows the user to view and edit different stylists details and clients._
+#### _An application that allows the user to view and edit different stylists details and clients._

 #### By _**Patrick Delaney**_

 ## Description

-_In this application, the user is able to naigate through different pages.
+_In this application, the user is able to navigate through different pages.
 Exploring a list of stylists, stylist details, and clients of said stylists.
 User has full ability to alter any of these fields._

 ## Specs